 A good copy of Ed's 1944 citizenship certificate, containing the numbers 7129 6105195.

 A photo Ed took of himself in 1950, the year before he passed away.

 The book also includes detailed information about Ed’s history in Latvia and his journey through the United States before settling in Florida, as well as many other rare photos and much more.
 I highly recommend this book for its rare images alone, and it appears to be a very well researched book.

 You can also see a photo of the owner of Coral Castle with the author.

 Hopefully a complete English translation will be available soon.

 Where can Korallu Pils be purchased?

-Latvian Websites such as Janis Roze sell the book.
-Assuming that you don’t speak Latvian, the challenge is carefully navigating your way through the website to complete your purchase.
-Google translator may come in handy.
+Latvian Websites such as Janis Roze once sold the book.
+Assuming that you don’t speak Latvian, the challenge to find this book could prove to be very difficult.

 Alternatively, copies of Korallu Pils are also sold on ebay from time to time, although it may cost you one (or perhaps both) of your arms.